mahbubul03/Air-Canvas/README.md

   - Windows: `C:/Windows/Fonts/arialbd.ttf`
   - macOS: `/System/Library/Fonts/Supplemental/Arial Bold.ttf`

+**Can't find your saved PNG**
+- By default it's saved in a `saved_drawings/` folder created next to `air_canvas.py` — not in some system or temp folder.
+Check there first.
+- The terminal also prints the exact file path every time you press `S`, so you can copy it directly from there.
+- If you set a custom `SAVE_DIR`, double check the path exists and uses forward slashes (`/`) or escaped backslashes (`\\`), even on Windows.

 **Low FPS / laggy tracking**
 - Lower the capture resolution by changing `cap.set(3, 1280)` / `cap.set(4, 720)` to smaller values like `640` / `480`.
 - Close other apps using the GPU/CPU heavily.